Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 * __c7i.xlarge instance__ This instance was dedicated to Lightstreamer Kafka Connector.
 * __Multiple c7i.2xlarge instances__ These instances simulated clients.
 For the pure Kafka case, we used the project's built-in consumers.
 For the Lightstreamer Connector case, we used a modified version of the [Lightstreamer Load Test Toolkit](https://github.com/Lightstreamer/load-test-toolkit/tree/lightstreamer-kafka-connector-benchmark).

-As __Kakfa broker__ we used the official Apache distribution version 3.5.1.
+As the __Kakfa broker__ we used the official Apache distribution version 3.5.1.
 For the installation simply follow the basic instructions from this tutorial: [https://kafka.apache.org/quickstart](https://kafka.apache.org/quickstart)

 The __Lightstreamer server__ version used was __7.4.2__, and __Lightstreamer Kafka Connector__ version was __0.1.0__.
-For the necessary installation in these tests, you can start with the brief guide 'GETTING_STARTED.TXT' found in the default distribution of the [Lightstreamer server](https://lightstreamer.com/download/).
-Next, you need to install the LoadTestToolkit adapter as explained [here](https://github.com/Lightstreamer/load-test-toolkit/tree/lightstreamer-kafka-connector-benchmark?tab=readme-ov-file).
-Finally, you need to install Lightstreamer Kafka Connector.
-Begin with the installation found [here](https://github.com/Lightstreamer/Lightstreamer-kafka-connector/releases), which includes instructions within the zip file.
+To install these for the tests, start with the brief guide 'GETTING_STARTED.TXT' found in the default distribution of the [Lightstreamer server](https://lightstreamer.com/download/).
+Next, install the LoadTestToolkit adapter as explained [here](https://github.com/Lightstreamer/load-test-toolkit/tree/lightstreamer-kafka-connector-benchmark?tab=readme-ov-file).
+Finally, install Lightstreamer Kafka Connector.
+Begin with the installation notes found [here](https://github.com/Lightstreamer/Lightstreamer-kafka-connector/releases), which includes instructions within the zip file.
 The `resources/ConnectorConfigurations` folder contains the configurations (the `adapters.xml` file) used for Lightstreamer Kafka Connector in various scenarios.
 In all configurations the parameter

 ```sh
     <!-- The Kafka cluster address -->